Spousal Open Work Permit

 - Have a valid job offer from a Canadian employer (if required).

-- Apply for the work permit from outside Canada or from inside Canada.
+- Apply for a work permit from outside Canada or from inside Canada.

 - Meet the minimum language requirements in either English or French.